clux/magic-forest/README.md

 This one is interesting because the solution time went from 4 minutes to 3seconds after switching from native lists to `Data.Set`.
 Native lists probably went into the cache miss territory with these sizes, but it's still a mind-boggling speedup.

 #### Elixir
-Another clean functional implementation.
-I could not get it to compile first without using their `mix` build system so had to just bench mark it under the elixir interpreter.
-This probably does not work in elixir's favour, but it still performs pretty well for it.
-I'm surprised how much I actually enjoyed this dynamic functional style.
+Another clean functional implementation, benchmarked using the elixir script runner.
+Very cool and enjoyable dynamic functional style.

+Compiling it with `mix` was attempted using an `escript` key in a `mix.exs` file, but this yielded no performance benefits in this case.

 #### Python
 Performs badly under the default interpreter, but is really solid under pypy.
 Solution is almost as nice to read as the Haskell implementation.